haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/layouts/layout-override.md

 In this article, <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-page" target="_blank">page layouts</a>, <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-conf" target="_blank">page configurations</a>, and <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-types.html#layout-types-gen" target="_blank">generic layouts</a> are referred to as *layout files*, as the mechanism of overriding is similar for all of them.

-Layout files with instructions that override the default or parent {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} files are referred to as *overriding layout files*.
+Layout files with instructions that override the default or parent {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} files are referred to as *overriding layout files*.

 <h2>Examples of customizations that involve overriding layouts</h2>